the-turing-way/the-turing-way/book/website/collaboration/ppie-events/ppie-events-tech.md

 ```

 Ensure that any email address you send invitations from is able to contact your attendees (and not flagged as a spam email account).
+And additionally, ensure that your attendees can respond to an email address or inbox (try to avoid using a "no-reply" email provider when sending invitations).

 You may suggest that attendees add your event's core email address to a list of trusted senders, or you can also ask for feedback from attendees leading up to an event, which allows you to identify if your emails have been received.

 ### Reaching attendees without email access